 "We booked 318 miles so we could hook up with our friends Dawn & Jonathan.
 Scored the very last walk-in site in the campground.
 Our site, located near to a stream, has nice views."

-Rio Grande del Norte National Monument is a short drive from our Forest Service campground, so it only made since to check it out.
+Rio Grande del Norte National Monument is a short drive from our Forest Service campground, so it only made sense to check it out.
 We had a fun day exploring and hiking.

 Breweries & Brewpubs on the Enchanted Circle.

-The Enchanted Circle is a scenic auto touring loop in northern New Mexico that goes through the towns of Taos, Questa, Red River, Eagle Nest, & Angel Fire.
-The whole loop is approximately 100 miles and circles Wheeler Peak, the highest point in New Mex...
+The Enchanted Circle is a scenic auto touring loop in northern New Mexico that goes through Taos, Questa, Red River, Eagle Nest, & Angel Fire.
+The whole loop is approximately 100 miles and circles Wheeler Peak, the highest point in New Mexico.
+We usual...